 - With your training provider, “map” the job roles in your organisation (particularly at entry level) against the apprenticeships that currently exist or are in development.

-- If you already have apprentices, speak to your provider about the most appropriate qualifications for starts from May 1st.
+- If you already have apprentices, speak to your provider about the most appropriate qualifications moving forwards.
 In many cases, there will be a new apprenticeship standard that is a better fit with your needs.

 If you are a non-levy paying employer, then our advice is: